SoftwareAG/cumulocity-react-runtime-widget/README.md

 ```

 3. Copy the runtime folder from this project into your angular project.
-4. Edit the name and interleave values in the runtime/package.json to include the new contextPath: Important: Leave the -CustomWidget on the interleave option, and don't edit the dist/bundle-src/custom-widget.js part
+4. Edit the name and interleave values in the runtime/package.json to include the new contextPath.
+ Important: Leave the -CustomWidget on the interleave option, and don't edit the dist/bundle-src/custom-widget.js part

 ```
 {
   "name": "demo-runtime-widget",
   "interleave": {
-    "dist\\bundle-src\\custom-widget.js": "demo-runtime-widget-CustomWidget",
+    "dist\\bundle-src\\custom-widget.js": "react-demo-runtime-widget-CustomWidget",
-    "dist/bundle-src/custom-widget.js": "demo-runtime-widget-CustomWidget"
+    "dist/bundle-src/custom-widget.js": "react-demo-runtime-widget-CustomWidget"
   },
 }